plippe/blog/_posts/2019-07-01-monitoring-aws-ip-availability.md

 layout: post
 title: Monitoring AWS IP availability

-tags: ["aws web services", "aws lambda"]
+tags: ["amazon web services", "aws lambda"]
 ---

 Running virtual private cloud, or VPC, on AWS is common, and even required in some cases.